sachinku12/Final-year-project/README.md

 DESIGN AND SIMULATION OF A FERROELECTRIC CHARGE
 PLASMA TUNNEL FIELD EFFECT TRANSISTOR FOR THE DETECTION OF CHARGED AND UNCHARGED BIOMOLECULES
+# ABSTRACT
+In recent years, the demand for highly sensitive, low-power, and label-free biosensors has increased significantly due to their wide applications in healthcare diagnostics, environmental monitoring, and food safety.
+Conventional MOSFET based sensors face serious limitations such as high leakage current and poor sensitivity at nanoscale dimensions.
+To address these challenges, Tunnel Field Effect Transistor (TFET)-based biosensors have emerged as a promising alternative due to their steep subthreshold swing and low power consumption.
+In this work, a dielectrically modulated pocket doped TFET biosensor is analyzed for label-free detection of biomolecules.
+The sensing mechanism is based on variations in dielectric constant and charge density of biomolecules placed in the cavity region.
+The proposed device demonstrates significant improvement in ON current, sensitivity, and selectivity due to enhanced band-to-band tunneling.
+Detailed analysis of transfer characteristics, threshold voltage shift, and sensitivity parameters has been carried out.
+The results indicate that the device exhibits excellent sensitivity for higher dielectric constant biomolecules and is capable of distinguishing between neutral and charged biomolecules effectively.
+Hence, the proposed biosensor can be considered a strong candidate for next-generation biomedical sensing applications.
+In addition, the integration of ferroelectric materials introduces the negative capacitance effect, which enhances gate control and improves the overall device sensitivity.
+The charge plasma concept eliminates the need for physical doping by inducing carriers using metal work functions.
 # project code silvaco TCAD
 go atlas
 mesh space.mult=1.0